mattgwagner/mattgwagner/cv.md

 * Currently serving as Commander for M777A2 artillery battery, responsible for leading 85+ Soldiers and $10mm+ of equipment
 * Experience in operational planning, organizational leadership, logistical support, mentoring, and personnel development
 * Performed on-the-ground tactical leadership of a Field Artillery firing battery during numerous live fire operations
-* Commanded and coordinated 80+ Soldiers during training and state emergency response operations, including three major catastrophic hurricanes
+* Commanded and coordinated 80+ Soldiers during training and state emergency response operations, including five major catastrophic hurricanes and two presidential inaugurations
 * U.S. Government Security Clearance
 * Served as a Commander, Executive Officer, Platoon Leader, and Fire Direction Officer with collateral duties as the Knowledge Management Officer and Safety Officer
 * NATO Allied Rapid Response Cell exercise experience including coordination and training via Operation Dynamic Front 18 in Germany